joewing/jl/README.md

 configuration files where it is desirable to be able to have complex configurations (JWM, for example).

-This is still a work in progress.
-Errors are not handled in a graceful manner and there is no garbage collection yet.
+This is still a work in progress: there are still more functions to be implemented, errors are not yet handled in a graceful manner, and more comprehensive testing is needed.
+However, simple programs seem to work.

 Syntax
 ------------------------------------------------------------------------------